Bit-Wasp/BitWasp/README.md

 Create a database on your server, and import the schema.sql file.

 To use the PGP functions, you need PHP's gnupg extension.
+You need PHP's GD library or the ImageMagick library to resize files, but if it can't it'll just default to the normal file (slow.....)

 To run the bitcoin server, you'll need a bitcoin.conf: